Frequently Asked Questions

 Send SMS Messages with Node.js, Express, and Plivo

-Goal: To create a simple, secure, and robust Node.js Express API endpoint (POST /send-sms
+Goal: Create a secure and robust Node.js Express API endpoint (

 .env